 13 Essentials that make Working from Home Productive & Easy

 Is your company letting you work from home this year?
-Are you temporarily escaping the office in an attempt to avoid coronavirus or the seasonal flu?
-Are you starting a home-based business in 2020 and want to set yourself up for success?
+Are you starting a home-based business in 2021 and want to set yourself up for success?

 We have put together a buyer’s guide to help you acclimate to life outside the office with items that will help you stay on task as well as make working from home a breeze.

 If you need to stay connected to your co-workers in the office or in their own homes via conference calls, a quality webcam will get your face and voice front and center during your next Google Hangouts meeting.
 We like the Logitech C920S HD Pro, as it comes with a privacy shutter as well as 1080p video recording quality.